Home & Family

 Hale said members of the congregation have learned they don’t have to purchase special cleaners to keep a kitchen clean.
 She’s teaching members the basics to maintain a safe kitchen for cooking.
 Additionally, Hale has provided members with quick and easy Live Well Alabama recipes for nutritious dinners.

-The Live Well Faith Nutrition Education classes also teach faith communities about planning their meals, making a shopping plan at the grocery store, the importance of fruits and vegetables and making healthy beverage choices.
+The Live Well Faith Communities classes also teach faith communities about planning their meals, making a shopping plan at the grocery store, the importance of fruits and vegetables and making healthy beverage choices.

 Additionally, Hale provided simple ways to exercise without having to purchase a gym membership.

 One of Hale’s favorite activities to educate on the importance of planning and list making.
 She said this ensures families stretch their food dollars and make healthy food decisions.

 “When you go to the store, stay focused on what’s on your list and don’t stray,” she said.
 “Then, when you come home, cook the food you purchased at the store, which should be on your meal plan for the week.”